GUEST POST // 4 Common Mistakes to Avoid in Nonprofit Impact Reporting

 Tracking and reporting on your nonprofit’s impact is an excellent way to monitor your progress toward accomplishing your mission and to keep your community informed about your work.
 Use this guide to avoid common impact reporting mistakes and share insights that help you do more good for those you serve.

-This guest post was written by Charles Sword at UpMetrics.
+This guest post was written by Charles Sword.

 Charles Sword is the Chief Revenue Officer at UpMetrics, a leading impact measurement and management software company that’s revolutionizing the way mission-driven organizations harness data to drive positive social outcomes.
 With a wealth of experience in business development and strategic planning, Charles is responsible for all aspects of market development for the company and is passionate about helping the world’s leading foundations, nonprofits and impact investors to drive accelerated social and environmental change.
 Mr. Sword has held leadership positions for multiple market-leading technology organizations including Blueprint, CAST, and iRise among others, and continues to hone his understanding of market dynamics and innovative strategies to unlock new opportunities and drive growth at UpMetrics.